dtomicevic/neo4jperf-guide/docs/indexing.md

 ### 1. Index graph modeling

 Before even considering setting the index up, think about how your data is modeled.
 Data modeling will help you understand the graph structure, which you can use to increase your query performance.
 Notice how nodes and their properties are modeled.
-It would be best if you had an index on the node properties which you will often use for search.
+It would be best if you had an index on the node properties, which you will often use for search.
 Bare in mind that there will be few memory storage penalties.

 ### 2. Setup the index